iron-fish/website/docs/onboarding/cli.md

 ### Miners
 #### miners:start
-Starts a miner and subscribe to new blocks for the node.
+Starts a miner and subscribes to new blocks for the node.
 The node has to be synced with the network for the miner to start mining.

 ```sh
 ironfish miners:start